-A search of the MTCS report database using the key words "Eglinton", "Hurontario" and Lot 1, Concession 1 did recover the titles of any reports on projects within 50 metres of the study area.
-However, a Stage 1 and 2 assessment of the lands on the west side of Hurontario Street, north of Eglinton Avenue West was conducted in 2009 (ASI 2009).
+A Stage 1 and 2 assessment of the lands on the west side of Hurontario Street, north of Eglinton Avenue West was conducted in 2009 (ASI 2009).
 This assessment discovered three historic sites that have been registered with MTCS and one historical isolated findspot.
 The study area is just beyond the 50-metre distance.